isabellauhw/selt_r/README.md

 Block order is pseudo-randomised so that “liked-repeat” blocks (blocks 5 and 6) follow corresponding “disliked” (blocks 3 and 4) blocks.

-Participants can personalise avatars and are immersed in a cover story framed around a school environment.
+Participants can personalise their avatars and are immersed in a cover story set within a school environment.

 Ratings are made on a continuous probability scale (0–100), offering more granular data than binary response options.